-The Film Studies degree is a vibrant, cross-disciplinary programme that focuses upon historical, critical and theoretical approaches to the study of film, including television and new media.
+If you’d like to have a career in film, study this vibrant, multi-disciplinary programme which incorporates the historical, critical and theoretical aspects of film, including television and new media.

-- A cross disciplinary programme that combines areas of study in the Humanities
+- Opportunity to study a multi-disciplinary programme that combines areas of study in the Humanities

-- Gain vital work experience that is desirable to employers in the film industry by partaking in an integrated international internship
+- Gain vital work experience that is desirable to employers in the film industry by doing an integrated international internship

 Vogue Magazine, NBC News, Al Jazeera, Boston Ballet, Christies

 College of Law, London College of Fashion, London School of Economics and Political Science, Monterey Institute of International Studies, Royal Central School of Speech & Drama

 Career paths for Film Studies graduates

 Film production, Directing, Screenwriting, Journalism, Teaching, Media, Communications